SivaramakrishnanBaskar/Multivariate-Linear-Regression/README.md

 ```
 ## Output:
 ![python exp](https://github.com/SivaramakrishnanBaskar/Multivariate-Linear-Regression/assets/119476322/e41f757f-9062-4e88-b038-f664dd05bfea)

-## Insert your output
-Coefficient [0.00755095 0.00780526]
-Intercept 79.69471929115939
-predicted CO2 for the corresponding weight and volumes  [114.75968007]
-/usr/local/lib/python3.10/dist-packages/sklearn/base.py:439: UserWarning: X does not have valid feature names, but LinearRegression was fitted with feature names
-  warnings.warn(

 ## Result
 Thus the multivariate linear regression is implemented and predicted the output using python program.